josephxbrick/RippleButton/README.md

 * **rippleOptions**: the animationOptions for the ripple animation (default: `time: 0.25, curve: Bezier.easeOut`)
 * **triggerOnClick**: (boolean) whether the animation is triggered by clicking the button (default: `true`).

-Note that you also can use any TextLayer property to set text properties of the button label:
+Note that you also can use any TextLayer property (except for the text shadow properties) to set text properties of the button label:
 ```
 rippleButton = new RippleButton
   text: "Options"